gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 The data is downloaded in TCX (Training Center XML) format.
 While good for us that it's in a standard structured format, it's not quite in the rectangular tidy data structure that we need for our analysis.
 Our first step is to extract and transform it into this format.
 The XML is structured as a single *activity* with one or more *laps*.
 Each *lap* has *trackpoints* which contain a timestamp and the other data (speed, power, heartrate, etc) that's been ollected.
 A trackpoint is taken every one second.

-Here's an example of the XML from the root to the a trackpoint.
+The full file is available [here](cycle_data.tcx), but here's an example of the XML from the root to the a trackpoint.
 Only one lap and one trackpoint is shown.

 ```xml
 <TrainingCenterDatabase>